 The customer must maintain appropriate Client Access Licenses (CALs) with Software Assurance in their Volume Licensing agreement for accessing the app servers.

 Doesn't include the Microsoft Windows Client operating system, Desktop apps (for example, Microsoft Office), nor the Microsoft Windows Server operating system.
-GCP customers will need to continue to run their apps through Windows-based instances on Compute Engine.
+Google Cloud customers will need to continue to run their apps through Windows-based instances on Compute Engine.

-To comply with Microsoft's "server farm" rules, licenses deployed in a specific GCP region can't be moved to another GCP region for 90 days.
+To comply with Microsoft's "server farm" rules, licenses deployed in a specific Google Cloud region can't be moved to another Google Cloud region for 90 days.

 SQL Server license requirements